-How to encourage your preschooler’s creative play
+Encouraging your preschooler’s creative play

-Giving your preschooler time and space to be creative is very important.
+Giving your preschooler time, materials and space to be creative is very important.

-You don’t always need to give your child brand new play materials.
+You don’t always need to give your child new play materials.
 Using everyday objects, and making it up as you go along, is a great way to encourage creative development.

 - Use an empty cardboard box to make a house, a robot, a truck, an animal – whatever your child is keen on.
-You could cut up the box, glue things onto it, or paint it.
+You could cut up the box, glue things onto it or paint it.

 - Glue ribbons and strips of material onto paper or cardboard.